wizard-28/gdsc-bot/README.md

   be able to set a reminder by sending a message with the time and date of the reminder in a specific format
 - `poll`: Users should be able to create Polls.
+- Automatic welcome card when a new user joins

 ## Running instructions